Patients may present with back pain resembling that of a disc herniation. In severe cases, symptoms of canal stenosis are produced.

 Characterized by the abnormal accumulation of unencapsulated adipose tissue in the extradural space.

 Typically involves the lower lumbar and/or lower thoracic levels.

-There is a often generalised excess of fat seen in the extradural space.
-As a result the dural sac can appear narrowed or even resemble a "Y" shaped configuration.
+There is an often generalised excess of fat seen in the extradural space.
+As a result, the dural sac can appear narrowed or even resemble a "Y" shaped configuration.

 Signal characteristics follow fat on all sequences: